ikrima/gamedevguide/content/dev-notes/zig/zig-metaprogramming.md

 ### Gotchas/Surprises

-* no peer type resultion in comptime execution
+* no peer type resolution in comptime execution
 * all comptime values do not obey usual lifetime rules;
   * have "static" lifetimes (can think of values as garbage collected)
 * `anytype` struct fields are allowed